Qubit Geodesics on the Bloch Sphere from Optimal-Speed Hamiltonian Evolutions: Introduction

-with $\rho=\rho\left( t^{\prime}\right) $ and $\mathrm{H}=\mathrm{H}\left( t^{\prime}\right) $ in Eq. (\ref{ine2}).
-Observe that the inequality in Eq. (\ref{ine2}) reduces to the inequality in Eq. (\ref{ine1}) when one focuses on pure states evolving according to Schr\"{o}dinger's equation.
-Clearly, as mentioned earlier, not all Hamiltonian curves are geodesic curves.
-However, focusing for simplicity on pure states, there exist optimum Hamiltonians generating optimal-speed evolutions characterized by the shortest duration \cite{brody03,carlini06,brody06,brody07,bender07} along with the maximal energy dispersion \cite{ali09}.
-For such quantum motions, Hamiltonian curves traced by quantum states undergoing actual physical evolutions are indeed geodesic curves on the underlying metricized manifolds.
-Following Refs. \cite{wootters81,diosi84}, a geodesic path can be regarded as a path of minimal (statistical) length connecting two quantum states along which the maximal number of statistically distinguishable states is minimum.
+Following Refs. \cite{wootters81,diosi84}, a geodesic path in the above mentioned geometric formulations of quantum mechanics can be regarded as a path of minimal statistical length connecting two quantum states along which the maximal number of statistically distinguishable states is minimum.
 In particular, the larger the size of the statistical fluctuations in measurements prepared to distinguish one state from another, the closer points are together.
-Therefore, optimum Hamiltonian evolutions occur along geodesic paths of minimal statistical length.
+Therefore, optimum Hamiltonian evolutions can be shown to happen along geodesic paths of minimal statistical length.
 The system evolution occurs while crossing the minimum number of statistically distinguishable quantum states and, in addition, moves quickly through regions in which the energy dispersion is large.
-Given this physical interpretation of geodesic paths on metricized manifolds of quantum states, when dynamical evolutions coincide with geodesic evolutions emerging from the considered metric, the inequalities in Eqs. (\ref{ine1}) and (\ref{ine2}) become equalities.
-Furthermore, one can view the left-hand-sides (LHSs) and the right-hand-sides (RHSs) in Eqs. (\ref{ine1}) and (\ref{ine2}) as representing quantities of physical and geometric relevance, respectively.
-The LHSs, for instance, contain information on the Hamiltonian of the system, for instance a spin-$1/2$ particle immersed in an external magnetic field, and its energy dispersion.
-To a certain degree, this perspective is reminiscent of the scenario mentioned in Eq. (\ref{GR}).
+The problem of finding a Hamiltonian operator that achieves the minimum travel time (or, alternatively, the highest evolution speed) has been considered for systems in either pure \cite{brody03,carlini06,brody06,brody07,bender07,ali09} or mixed \cite{carlini08,campaioli19,campbell21,hornedal22} quantum states.
+In these works, the emphasis is on the Hamiltonian operator and not on the geodesicity of the dynamical trajectory traced by the actual Hamiltonian evolution.
+In this regard, it is important to keep in mind that geodesics are curves with a preferred parametrization.
+Therefore, when characterizing geodesic paths, one needs to specify its parametrization in terms of a coordinate (that is, the affine parameter) along with the path (for instance, the great circle for a two-sphere).